b-venter/Matrix-Docker-install/README.md

 sudo mkdir /opt/matrix/nginx/riot/config
 sudo mkdir /opt/matrix/nginx/riot/versions
 ```
 Then download the latest [Element (Riot)](https://github.com/vector-im/riot-web/releases) code.
 I found that un-tar'ing the code was a mission on RancherOS.
-So instead I:
+So instead:
-1. Downloaded it to my machine, un-tar'ed it and then zip'd it.
+1. Download it to my local machine, un-tar it and then zip it.
-2. Copied the zip to the container (scp) and moved it to **/opt/matrix/nginx/riot/versions**.
+2. Copy the zip to the container (e.g. scp) and move it to **/opt/matrix/nginx/riot/versions**.
 3. `unzip` the compressed files.

 `sudo ln -s /opt/matrix/nginx/riot/versions/riot-v1.7.5-rc.1 /opt/matrix/nginx/riot/riot-web`